netgroup/rose-srv6-tutorial/nets/3routers-isis-ipv6/README.md

 ....

-We have to enable the deamon isis with "isisd=yes"
+We have to enable the deamon, so modify the word "isis=no" with "isisd=yes"

-ISIS Configuration
+----ISIS Configuration----

 Common options can be specified (Common Invocation Options) to isisd. isisd needs to acquire interface information from zebra in order to function.
 Therefore zebra must be running before invoking isisd.
 Also, if zebra is restarted then isisd must be too.

 Each routers contains the files "isisd.conf" "start.sh" "zebra.conf"

+The configuration of "zebra.conf" of each routers is for example:

+!
+hostname r1
+log file nodeconf/r1/zebra.log
+!
+debug zebra events
+debug zebra rib
+!
+interface r1-h1
+ ipv6 address fd00:0:11::1/64
+!
+interface r1-r3
+ ipv6 address fcf0:0:3:4::1/64
+!
+interface r1-r2
+ ipv6 address fcf0:0:1:2::1/64
+!
+interface lo
+ ipv6 address fcff:1::1/128
+!
+ipv6 forwarding
+!
+line vty
+!

+In this file we define the interface between the links of router r1 and the hosts that are linked, in particular we also define the interface "lo" of the router
+With the command "ipv6 forwarding" we explicitly enable the ipv6 forwarding

-The configuration of "isisd.conf" of each routers is for example:
+-----The configuration of "isisd.conf" of each routers is for example:

 hostname r1
 password zebra